MonBjo/triggerzones-ui/README.md

 # triggerzones-ui

 a UI for the triggerzone resource to FiveM

 ## Specification

- -  List of all points with xy-coordinates.
+ -  List of all points with xy-coordinates and index.
     -  Button to remove a point after it has been selected.
+    - Button to view a point after it has been selected
 -  Input data:
     -  Color, Two groups made with sliders and realtime preview of the color in game.
         -  Active zone of 5 values: R, G, B, A(lines) and A(walls).
         -  Inactive zone of 5 values: R, G, B, A(lines) and A(walls).
     -  Area name
-    -  Altitude (number, spinner?)
+    -  Altitude
-    -  Height (number, spinner?)
+    -  Height
+    -  Drawing mode
+    -  Event mode
 -  Save button
--  Abort button
+-  Cancle button
--  Toggle Drawing mode
--  Toggle Event mode
 -  Modal for errors/messages

 ## How to use